Mike Jackson (cornerback): Dallas Cowboys

 The Dallas Cowboys selected Jackson in the fifth round (158th overall) of the 2019 NFL draft.
 He was the 17th cornerback drafted.

+2019 season

-On May 10, 2019, the Cowboys signed Jackson to a four–year, $2.82 million rookie contract that included a signing bonus of $303,420.
+On May 10, 2019, the Dallas Cowboys signed Jackson to a four–year, $2.82 million rookie contract that included a signing bonus of $303,420.
 Throughout training camp, he competed to be a starting cornerback against Anthony Brown, Jourdan Lewis, and Chidobe Awuzie under Cowboys' defensive coordinator Rod Marinelli.
-On August 31, 2019, the Dallas Cowboys waived Jackson as part of their final roster cuts.
-On September 2, 2019, the Cowboys signed him to the practice squad after he cleared waivers.
+On August 31, the Cowboys waived Jackson as part of their final roster cuts.
+On September 2, the Cowboys re-signed him to the practice squad after he cleared waivers.

 Detroit Lions

 On October 30, 2019, the Detroit Lions signed Jackson from the Dallas Cowboys' practice squad and added him to their active roster.
 Head coach Matt Patricia named him a backup and listed him as the seventh cornerback on the depth chart, behind Darius Slay, Justin Coleman, Rashaan Melvin, Mike Ford, Dee Virgin, and Jamal Agnew.
-He was inactive as a healthy scratch for the first three games (weeks 9–11).
-On November 24, 2019, Jackson made his professional regular season debut, but was limited to two snaps on special teams as the Lions lost 16–19 at the Washington Redskins.
-He subsequently remained inactive for the last five games (weeks 13–17) of the season.
+He was inactive as a healthy scratch for the first three games (Weeks 9–11).
+On November 24, Jackson made his professional regular season debut, but was limited to two snaps on special teams as the Lions lost 16–19 at the Washington Redskins.
+He subsequently remained inactive for the last five games (Weeks 13–17) of the season.

+2020 season

-He entered training camp as a backup cornerback and competed for a roster spot against Mike Ford, Amani Oruwariye, Darryl Roberts, and Tony McRae.
+Jackson entered training camp as a backup cornerback and competed for a roster spot against Mike Ford, Amani Oruwariye, Darryl Roberts, and Tony McRae.
 On August 9, 2020, the Detroit Lions announced their intention to waive Jackson.

 New England Patriots

 On August 9, 2020, the Detroit Lions chose not to waive Jackson and instead, traded him to the New England Patriots for a conditional seventh-round pick in the 2022 NFL draft.
-On September 3, 2020, the Patriots waived Jackson as part of their final roster cuts.
-On September 28, 2020, the Patriots re-signed him to the practice squad.
-On January 2, 2021, he was promoted from the practice squad to the active roster.
+On September 3, the Patriots waived Jackson as part of their final roster cuts.
+On September 28, the Patriots re-signed him to their practice squad.
+On January 2, 2021, Jackson was promoted from the practice squad to the active roster.
 He played in the season finale against the New York Jets and had one tackle.

 On August 31, 2021, the New England Patriots waived Jackson as part of their final roster cuts.